 Georgia is a country of diverse landscapes and natural wine bars in the South Caucasus region of Europe bordered by the magnificent Black Sea along with four other countries which sit on the dividing line of the two continents just as Georgia does.

 Few people in the world would be able to locate the country of Georgia on the map (no, not the U.S. state).
 However, for those who visit or have visited, it becomes a sort of secret which captures your heart and takes it away.
-With the hospitality of the lovely Georgians, its eclectic architecture, and mountainside monasteries in several towns, and numerous other Georgia tourist attractions, Georgia is quickly becoming a place you can’t miss.
+With the hospitality of the lovely Georgians, its eclectic architecture, mountainside monasteries in several towns, and numerous other Georgia tourist attractions, Georgia is quickly becoming a place you can’t miss.

 Take a peek at our all-inclusive guide to visiting Georgia and the small towns and places to visit in Georgia that make this such a special country.

 Georgia Travel: Know Before You Go